HallaSurvivor/Blog/_posts/2024-04-04-life-in-johnstones-topological-topos.md

 [^10]:
     It's not _immediately_ obvious that this presheaf is actually a sheaf, but it turns out to be.
 This is in Johnstone's [original paper][35].

+[^11]:
+    This is the first time I'm actually written down the definition of (metric space) continuity in full!
+No wonder students struggle with this, haha.
+I've forgotten what a mouthful it is!

+[^12]:
+    Which looks simple now, but coming up with it took me longer than I'd care to admit.
+    Making this computation work is the crux of the whole proof.